 The Thesis

-For most of modern management, organisations have been treated as hierarchies, processes or cultures.
-In reality, they are systems - defined by flows of information, patterns of decision-making, incentives and constraints, and delays between action and consequence.
+Organisations are not the hierarchies drawn on a chart; they are systems defined by flows of information, patterns of decision-making, incentives and constraints, and delays between action and consequence.

 These systems have historically been opaque.
 Today, they are less so.